Ashley Graham On The Power Of Wearing Makeup In Isolation

 Find Makeup That Boosts Your Mood

-Beyond being a content creator and entrepreneur, the supermodel recently partnered with Revlon as the face of the brand's new limited-edition Tropical Vibes collection, which launched last week.
-"When Revlon said they wanted to do a tropical makeup line, it was important that it included a versatile range of shades that paid homage to the colorful scenery and culture of the islands," Graham says, adding that the ethos of the collection — which includes a lip gloss, eyeshadow palette, and body-glow highlighter — actually feels apropos in the current situation of global isolation.
-"I hope it brings some sunshine and warmth to people during this time when we’re all socially distancing."
+Beyond being a content creator and entrepreneur, the supermodel recently partnered with Revlon as the face of the brand's new limited-edition Tropical Vibes collection, which launched last week (and is currently sold out).
+"When Revlon said they wanted to do a tropical makeup line, I channeled memories from my favorite trips and photoshoots, and from designing swimwear over the years," Graham says, adding that the ethos of the collection — which includes a lip gloss, eyeshadow palette, and body-glow highlighter — actually feels apropos in the current situation of global isolation.
+"I wanted to include a versatile range of shades that paid homage to the gorgeous colourful scenery and culture of the islands.
+I hope it brings some sunshine and warmth to people during this time when we’re all socially distancing."

 Advertisement